relay-tools/react-relay-network-layer/README.md

 TODO
 ====
 - [ ] Add support for graphql subscriptions.
 But firstly need [graphql-compose](https://github.com/nodkz/graphql-compose) for schema building, which is in heavy development right now (**planned for version 2.0.0**)
 - [ ] Add tests and cover by flowtype
 - [ ] Rewrite `batching` as middleware, keep in mind principles of how works [DataLoader](https://github.com/facebook/dataloader) via eventLoop (`process.nextTick()`) (**planned for version 2.0.0**)
 - [ ] Support `defer`, see [relay/issues/288](https://github.com/facebook/relay/issues/288)
 - [ ] Find brave peoples
- - who made fixes and remove misspelling and missunderstanding in readme.MD
+ - who made fixes and remove misspelling and misunderstanding in readme.MD

 Contribute